JanFriske/Figura-KI---Figura-AI/README.md

 Medicus: responsible for medical analysis and practice.

+Figura-Interface Block: the intelligent AI control of the Figura Interface.

 **Contribution**

 We wholeheartedly welcome contributions to enhance and extend Figura-AI.
 Please see the CONTRIBUTING.md file for guidelines on how to contribute.